Outjo: Geography

+History

+The town was founded by Germans under the command of Colonel Theodor von Leutwein in 1897 as a small military base in order to explore the northern area of German South West Africa.

 Politics

 Outjo is governed by a municipal council that has seven seats.

-Since the independence of the country, Outjo is the only small town in the Kunene Region controlled by the ruling party "SWAPO".
+Since the independence of the country, Outjo is the only small town in the Kunene Region controlled by SWAPO, the national ruling party.
 The 2015 local authority election was won by SWAPO which gained four seats (1,307 votes).
 Two seats went to the United Democratic Front (UDF, 706 votes), and the remaining seat was won by the Democratic Turnhalle Alliance (DTA) with 381 votes.
 SWAPO also won the 2020 local authority election but lost majority control over the municipal council.
 It obtained 872 votes and three seats.
 One seat each went to the Landless People's Movement (LPM, a new party registered in 2018, 501 votes), the UDF (392 votes), the Popular Democratic Movement (PDM, the new name of the DTA, 307 votes), and the Monitor Action Group (MAG, 161 votes).

-Administration

-As of 2025, the town has not yet appointed a Chief Executive Officer following the term of Josef Urib, who was CEO for over two decades.
-Although the town has been searching for a new CEO since 2024, Tjipura Immanuel acted in that role for the remainder of 2024.
-As 2025 began, Jaco Labuschagne took over as the acting CEO.
+Leadership